FrancescoCollotto/bookmark-manager/README.md

 * Add new bookmarks
 As an User,
 So I can add new bookmark,
-I would like to be able to add bookmarks.
+I would like to be able to add a new bookmark.

 * Delete bookmarks
 As an User,